yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/log_correlation.md

 1. Login into SnappyFlow.
 2. Go to the **Application** tab.
 3. In the **Application** tab, navigate to your **Project** > **Application**.
-4. Click the **Application's Dashboard** icon
+4. Click the **Application's Dashboard** icon.
-5. In the Dashboard window, go to **Logs** section.
+5. In the Dashboard window, go to the **Logs** section.
-6. Select the logType as **elasticApmTraceLog**.
+6. Select the logType as **`elasticApmTraceLog`**.
 7. You can view the logs in the dashboard.

-#### Kubernetes
+### Kubernetes
-  Follow the below steps to send the correlate logs data to SnappyFlow from the application running in the Kubernetes cluster.
+ Follow the below steps to send the correlated logs data to SnappyFlow from the application running in the Kubernetes cluster.

 There are two ways to send the Log Correlation data to SnappyFlow APM.
 That is based on how the application is deployed in Kubernetes.